Continuous-Time Piecewise-Linear Recurrent Neural Networks: Model Formulation and Theoretical Analysis

 with $\mD_t:=\text{diag}\pqty{\vd_t}$ and $\vd_t := (1,\hdots, 1, d_t^{(M-P+1)}, \hdots, \\d_t^{(M)})^T$, such that for $i=M-P+1\dots M$, $d_t^{(i)} = 0$ if $z_t^{(i)} \leq 0$ and $d_t^{(i)} = 1 $ otherwise.
 There are $2^P$ different configurations of the matrix $\mD_t$, depending on the signs of the coordinates of $\vz_t$.
 As a result, the state space is separated into $2^P$ different subregions $\Omega^k$, $k \in \Bqty{1, 2, \hdots, 2^P}$, by $P$ hyperplanes.
 Within each subregion, the dynamics is governed by the linear map

 Reformulating the discrete-time PLRNN as a continuous-time system, we obtain an equation as typically used for neural population dynamics (e.g. \citet{song2016training}):

 We call this the \textit{continuous-time PLRNN (cPLRNN)}.
 In principle, we could train this system just like a Neural ODE, requiring numerical integration for obtaining solutions at particular time points.
 Instead, here we would like to exploit the system's PL structure and write an analytic solution in each subregion, making numerical integration obsolete and allowing for efficient parallelization of crucial solver steps.
+This will be the major contribution of the present work.

 \paragraph{Solving the cPLRNN equations} For an invertible and diagonalizable $\mW_{\Omega^k}$ (with $\,\text{diag}\pqty{\bm{\lambda}} = \mP^{-1}\, \mW_{\Omega^k}\, \mP$), \cref{eq:DiffEquationPLRNN} is solved by